jcomeauictx/bootblock/README.md

 with the Bochs emulator you can step through the code and see what it's doing. first make a floppy image using `bximage`.

+tried to set up dual boot Linux on Vista using instructions at
+<https://wiki.archlinux.org/index.php/Dual_boot_with_Windows>, but so far no
+luck.
+I tried to give bcdedit the correct device, too, but it wouldn't accept it.